Astroua/TurbuStat/docs/tutorials/statistics/statmoments_example.rst

 .. image:: images/design4_statmoments_hists_rad_32pix.png

 This is clearly too large of a region to be using for this data.
-A radius of 32 pixels means using a circular region half the size of the image, and there are artifacts dominated by single prominent features in the map, leading the weird multi-model moment distributions.
+A radius of 32 pixels means using a circular region half the size of the image, and there are artifacts dominated by single prominent features in the map, leading to weird multi-model moment distributions.

 Because this method relies significantly on the pixel size of the map (for small radii), comparing data sets is best done on a common grid.
 However, if larger radii are being used, the pixel-to-pixel variation will not be as important.